weidaaaaaaa/CURE/README.md

 + python manually_cure.py dataset_filename k

 ### Dataset
-We provide all two fcps datasets which is from pycluster moduel:
+We provide all two fcps datasets which is from pyclustering moduel:

-+ SAMPLE_LSUN.csv
-+ SAMPLE_TETRA.csv
+**SAMPLE_LSUN.csv**
++ Each Line is a instance: feature1,feature2

+**SAMPLE_TETRA.csv**
++ Each Line is a instance: feature1,feature2,feature2

 ### Result
 We use SAMPLE_LSUN dataset and set k to be 3,the result are as follow: